 Erin Rood is responsible for administrative and instructional planning, budgeting, and professional development for elementary special education (early childhood-grade 5).

-Laura Denis is responsible for the student services department, which ensures all supports are in place to allow students to focus on learning and growing.
-From the district perspective, she oversees a variety of areas including, but not limited to, counseling, nursing, homebound, Title IX, and Little Millers Preschool.
+Julie Thacker is responsible for the student services department, which ensures all supports are in place to allow students to focus on learning and growing.
+From the district perspective, she oversees a variety of areas including, but not limited to, counseling, nursing, homebound, Miller Explorers, and Little Millers Preschool.

 Andrew Swickheimer is responsible for all aspects of administrative and instructional technology across the district including planning, budgeting, deployment, support, outreach and professional development.

 Marnie Cooke is the district spokesperson and is responsible for communications, marketing, community relations and revenue generation.
-She oversees employee and parent communications, media and public relations, community outreach, branding, sponsorships and fundraising, promotional materials, marketing events, and strategic communication plans.
+She oversees employee, parent and community communications, media and public relations, community outreach, branding, sponsorships and fundraising, promotional materials, marketing events, and strategic communication plans.